glhd/postcss-font-stack/README.md

 }
 ```

+If you're using Typekit, everything else is set up for you.
+If not, check out
-Finally, set up the [font face observer](https://fontfaceobserver.com/) for your target fonts:
+the [font face observer](https://fontfaceobserver.com/) library, and set up something
+along the lines of:

 ```js
 const fontObserver = new FontFaceObserver(`Roboto`);